fdonnet/dapper-sql-generator/README.md

 ------------------------DRAFT----------------------

 # MSSQL - Dapper generator
-A simple and not too ambitious tool that helps you to generate some important generic layers for your C# project (.netcore).
+A simple and not too ambitious tool that helps you to generate some important generic layers for your MSSQL - C# (netcore) - Dapper project.

 It's extensible and modifiable.